Archive for the 'Annual Wildie' Category

 After spending a while there appreciating the utter quietness of the place, I headed back to the tent, pondering the fact that we'd only seen three other walkers during the day.
 I was hoping for a sunset worthy of our efforts, but this was the best that could be mustered:

-The sun setting over Lonscale Fell
+The sun setting over Great Calva

 To be continued.